ChangoMan/hugo/themes/bootstrap/README.md

     └── other_page.md
 ```

-Just run `hugo --theme=hugo-bootstrap` to generate your site!
+Just run `hugo --theme=bootstrap` to generate your site!

 ## Configuration